Sólheimajökull Glacier Private Hike

 What to bring?

-Please contact us if you may need assistance with any of the recommended gear.
+We’re always happy to advise you, so please contact us if you need assistance with any of the recommended gear.

 FAQ

-Cold is a very subjective sensation, it also depends on the season and how used you are to being outside.
-Usually, you should expect about the same temperature on the glacier as what you’ll feel at our departure point.
+Feeling cold is a very subjective sensation, as it depends on what climate you live in and how used you are to being outside, as well as on the season and other weather conditions like the wind.
+Usually, you should expect the temperature on the glacier to feel similar or slightly lower than at the departure point.

 We expect you to be in overall good health and reasonably fit.
 However, do not worry, you do not need to be an athlete.
-Although if you are, we will find a challenge for you as well!
-Our tours are tailored specifically to the needs of your group, so there's no need to worry!
+If you can climb up and down five flights of stairs, you should be able to join an easy glacier hike.
 Please let us know in advance about any health issues that might affect your performance or safety while with us.

 How big is the group?